Club Competitions in the 2017-18 Season

 - Normally, promotion and relegation is as follows at the end of each half-season:

-- The bottom two players in the Homan League are relegated to the Dunleavy League.
+- The bottom four players in the Homan League are relegated to the Dunleavy League.

-- The top two players in the Dunleavy League are promoted to the Homan League.
+- The top four players in the Dunleavy League are promoted to the Homan League.

-- the bottom two players in the Homan will be relegated
+- the bottom two players in the Homan were relegated

 - The Club runs an annual knockout graded Standardplay competition, the Cookworthy Cup.